microsoft/WhatTheHack/999-SAPonAzure/Student/07-PowerQuery.md

    * Download Power  BI  desktop from windows power app platfrom

-   * Execute the install and make sure that you have network connectivity from Jump box to SAP HANA DB and required HANA DB ports are open. ( no firewall issues etc..)

    * For the HANA DB create the SCHEMA user with admin rights on SAP SCHEMA and assign appropriate roles and privileges to extract the data.

-   * Open the BI desktop client and execute the connection configure for SAP HANA database.

-   * Enter the Server IP address , select ports  (custom ) and port  for the  HANA system ID  ( for example SAP HANA system ID NN ports will be 3NN40-3NN99)

-   * Select Appropriate user name,  password and SSL encryption - none
+   * SAP HANA ports will be 3NN40-3NN99, NN is the system number for HANA.

-   * Select direct query for data connectivity Mode
+   * Leverage direct query for data connectivity Mode

-   * Extract the data and see the  tabular from of the DB
+   * report should have a matrix, a pie chart and a bar chart